 Eventually, Chinese sage Lu Yu’s landmark 8th-century book Cha Jing (The Classic of Tea) became well-known in elite circles in Japan.
 Emperor Saga ordered tea trees to be planted in suitable areas across the country.

 Tea was a centrepiece at poetry readings.
-It was also appreciated and respected for its health benefits, as it was in China.
-Nonetheless, tea was still a luxury item.
+People in Japan and China appreciated and respected tea for its health benefits.
+But tea was still a luxury item.

 Then Japanese tea history took an unexpected turn.
-War and social upheaval meant that tea was slowly forgotten in Japan for a few hundred years–except by Buddhist monks.
+War and social upheaval meant that folks in Japan–except a few Buddhist monks–slowly forgot about tea for a few hundred years.

 Practising Tea: Japanese Tea History Lives On